heptarch/heptarch.github.io/drafts/distance.md

 ---

-Protagoras wrote that "man is the measure of all things"; he may also have been skeptical about the application of pure maths to the natural world.
+The ancient Greek philosopher Protagoras famously stated that "man is the measure of all things".
+He was also skeptical about the application of pure math to the natural world, so it is unlikely he meant that the human body could be used to measure things.